saskins/microsoft-graph-docs/concepts/changenotifications-for-onlinemeeting.md

 ### Subscribe to messages across all channels

-To get change notifications for a meeting's call events in an application, subscribe to `/communications/onlineMeetings/{meeting-id}`.
+To get change notifications for a meeting's call events in an application, subscribe to `/communications/onlineMeetings/?$filter=JoinWebUrl eq '{JoinWebUrl}'`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions